ihcsim/ihcsim/README.md

 ### Hi there 👋

 Nice to meet you!
-I work for Red Hat, on the OpenShift API Server and Auth team.
+I work for [Exotanium](https://exotanium.io/).
 You can find me on the Kubernetes [Slack](https://kubernetes.slack.com).

 Check out some of my featured blog posts: